Tech CEO Tweets Link To New Zealand Mass Shooting Video After Twitter Vows To Remove Depictions Of Massacre

-A day after online platforms Facebook, Twitter, and YouTube came under heavy criticism for failing two quickly remove a horrifying video of Friday’s mass shooting in New Zealand, a video recorded and live streamed by the accused killer himself as ABC News reported, the CEO of a United States internet company posted a new link to the horrifying video on Twitter.
+A day after online platforms Facebook, Twitter, and YouTube came under heavy criticism for failing to quickly remove a horrifying video of Friday’s mass shooting in New Zealand, a video recorded and live streamed by the accused killer himself, as ABC News reported, the CEO of a U.S. internet company posted a new link to the horrifying video on Twitter.

 While Inquisitr will not link to the video or the tweet that provides the new URL for the sickening footage, it was posted to Twitter by Rob Monster, the CEO of Epik.com, a domain registry that made headlines last October when it accepted the registration for Gab.com, an online discussion platform widely used by white supremacists, neo-Nazis, and other types of right-wing extremists.